jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [x] The Relationships chapter is larger than the Classes chapter.
 - [x] I feel uneasy going through the text marking trigger words in red.
 It is a lot of text, and it sort of feels like wasted energy sometimes.
 - [x] For subjects to postpone I might not value trigger word marking as much as texts I might use at an earlier time.
 - [x] I had an uneasy feeling like that when I went through the Classes chapter.
-Eventually I feel I have boiled the Classes down to something more close to core of the subject and postponed half of the content to Circle Broader View.
+Eventually I feel I have boiled the Classes down to something more close to core of the subject and postponed half of the content to Encircle Broader View.
 - [x] I think I might do something similar with the Relationships chapter.
 - [x] I saw implementation details in the text.
 I saw some concepts, that either might be out of scope or maybe have a place in the System Objects chapter.
 - [x] I do not feel that rewording things is wasted energy as a whole.